Selected Work

 rebuilding affected files from a known-good source,

-and installing an automated backup system before the
+installing an automated backup system before the site

 Site restored with thirty minutes to spare.
 Campaign